Arduino-IRremote/Arduino-IRremote/README.md

 #### ReceiveAndSendDistanceWidth
 Try to decode each IR frame with the *universal* **DistanceWidth decoder**, store the data and send it on button press with `sendPulseDistanceWidthFromArray()`.<br/>
+If RAM is not more than 2k, the decoder only accepts mark or space durations up to 2500 microseconds to save RAM space, otherwise it accepts durations up to 10 ms.<br/>
 Storing data for distance width protocol requires 17 bytes.
 The ReceiveAndSend example requires 16 bytes for known protocol data and 37 bytes for raw data of e.g.NEC protocol.